-There’s nothing wrong with people pleasing.
+There’s nothing wrong with people-pleasing.
 It’s good that you want to help others and satisfy their needs.
 But you need to know when to stop.
 You have to be aware of your intention.
 It’s coming from a place of abundance or a place of lack.

 For example, at times, I would catch myself following suggestions from others that I don’t believe in.
 Or I would change my ideas until my mentor or brother agrees with me.
 Subconsciously, I’m just seeking acceptance and approval from others.
-And this kind of people pleasing isn’t very healthy because I lack self-acceptance and self-approval.
+And this kind of people-pleasing isn’t very healthy because I lack self-acceptance and self-approval.

-Psychology of People Pleaser: Why Do They Need to Please Others?
+People-Pleaser Personality: Why Do They Need to Please Others?

 1. They want to avoid bad feelings.

 Some people have a need to please others because they don’t want conflict.
 I call this avoiding external bad feelings.
 They want their external environment to be peaceful and harmonious.
 Like for me, I don’t like it when the atmosphere gets confrontational and hostile.
 I would rather listen and compromise, instead of getting into a debate with someone.

 What are you avoiding when pleasing people?

 Other people might please others because they want to avoid internal bad feelings such as:

 - Fear of rejection: They are afraid to voice their opinions because they are afraid people would reject who they are.

 - Fear of disappointing others: Seeing other people being disappointed in them makes them feel bad about themselves.